Designing a Modern, Secure, and Simple VDR Experience

 • Watermarking to increase perceived security

-• Activity tracking foundation for future analytics
+• Activity tracking foundation

 Let's Work Together!